linode/docs/docs/web-servers/lemp/how-to-install-the-lemp-stack-on-ubuntu-18-04/index.md

 ### Enable Firewall

-Eenable web traffic if you configured UFW on your server.
+If you configured UFW on your server, enable the firewall to allow web traffic.

 1. Check the ports that are enabled for `Nginx Full` Profile: